-Upon the approval of the Principal (or approval by the Executive Director in instances concerning the Principal and Director of Curriculum Integration & Educational Partnerships), an employee may utilize sick leave for the following reasons:
+Upon the approval of their supervisor, an employee may utilize sick leave for the following reasons:

 - absence due to illness or injury; - absence due to exposure to contagious disease necessitated to protect the health of others who might be endangered by his attendance on duty; - absence due to an illness or death in the employee's immediate family.
 (Immediate family includes spouse, children, mother, father, brothers, sisters, grandparents, in-law equivalent of the above and any relative residing in the employee's home.) - personal leave